volkerdobler/insertnums/README.md

 ## (local) History:

-As the input box in VSCode does not provide a history option, I implemented a bash-like history for Insertnums.
+The input box in VSCode does currently not provide a history option.

-You can use the following syntax to use it.
+But thanks to [(@codeyu)](https://github.com/codeyu) there is a new command (since version 0.5.0) to get the history more easily.
+Just use the command 'insertNums.showPickHistory' (default key value is CTRL+ALT+,) and you can choose any command from the history.

+Also since version 0.5.0, a new config item insertNums.historyLimit (default: 30) is introduced to limit the number of entries in the history.
+If you don't want to limit the history, use 0 as unlimited history.

+In addition, the old bash-like history still works in 'normal' input box.

 ```
 !!          ::= runs last command (if available)